tensorflow/tensorflow/tensorflow/docs_src/tutorials/images/layers.md

-# A Guide to TF Layers: Building a Convolutional Neural Network
+# Build a Convolutional Neural Network using Estimators

 The TensorFlow @{tf.layers$`layers` module} provides a high-level API that makes it easy to construct a neural network.
 It provides methods that facilitate the